Eligibility & Selection

 Diverse Expertise

-Rigorous Process
+Rigorous Review Process

 Transparent Feedback

-Finalists receive detailed feedback and event guidance
+Finalists receive feedback and guidance ahead of the live event

 Quick Eligibility Check